aspiringsecurity/EMTTR/multichain-webapp/multichain-webapp/README.md

 * Publishing items to streams, as JSON or text or an uploaded file.
 * Viewing stream items, including listing by key or publisher and downloading files.
 * Writing, testing and approving Smart Filters (both transaction and stream filters).

-The web demo does not yet support the following important functionality in the MultiChain API:

-* Managing per-asset and per-stream permissions.
-* Multisignature addresses and transactions.
-* Adding metadata (or stream items) to permissions or asset transactions.
-* Viewing an addresses' transactions.
-* Subscribing to assets and viewing their transactions.
-* Viewing a list of keys or publishers in a stream.
-* Peer-to-peer node management.
-* Message signing and verification.
-* Blockchain upgrading.
-* Working with the binary cache.

-The MultiChain Web Demo is still under development, so please [contact us](http://www.multichain.com/contact-us/) if any of these things are crucial for your needs.

 System Requirements